microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 * **SurfaceMagnetism**, casts rays to surfaces in the world, and align the object to that surface.
 * **Momentum**: Applies acceleration/velocity/friction to simulate momentum and springiness for an object being moved by other solvers/components.
 * **InBetween**: Keeps an object in between two tracked objects.
+* **HandConstraint**: Keeps an object in a region safe for hand constrained interactive content.
+* **HandConstraintPalmUp**: Derives from HandConstraint, also includes logic to test if the palm is facing the user before activation.

 When a solver is used, the [`SolverHandler.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/Utilities/Solvers/SolverHandler.cs) will be added automatically.
 It has two fields for setting the reference object.
 You can choose a tracked object (such as the user camera or L/R motion controllers), or instead use the **TransformTarget** field which overrides any set tracked object.
 This enables you to have solvers reference any scene object.
 That means objects can have tag alongs and cast surface magnetism as well as tracked objects.